Just a moment.

 Feedback to manage expectation and build anticipation — it just feels like it worked

-A couple extra seconds to wait
+A bit of extra time to wait

 VISUAL DESIGN DIRECTION